Magdi Yacoub

 From 1986 to 2006, he held the position of British Heart Foundation Professor of Cardiothoracic Surgery at the National Heart and Lung Institute, Imperial College Faculty of Medicine.
 He is the founding editor of the journal Disease Models & Mechanisms.

 His honours and awards include the Bradshaw Lecture from the Royal College of Physicians in 1988, a knighthood in the 1992 New Year Honours, the Texas Heart Institute's Ray C. Fish Award for Scientific Achievement in Cardiovascular Disease in 1998, the International Society for Heart and Lung Transplantation Lifetime Achievement Award in 2004, the European Society of Cardiology's gold medal in 2006, the Order of Merit in 2014, the Lister Medal from the Royal College of Surgeons in 2015 and the Khalaf Ahmad Al Habtoor Achievement Award (KAHAA) in 2019.

-Following retirement from the National Health Service (NHS), he continued to operate on children through his charity, Chain of Hope.
-In 2008, he co-founded the Magdi Yacoub heart foundation, which launched the Aswan Heart project.
+After retiring from the National Health Service (NHS), he continued to practice paediatric surgery through his charity, Chain of Hope.
+In 2008, he co-founded the Magdi Yacoub Heart Foundation, which initiated the Aswan Heart Project.

 Early life and education

-Magdi Habib Yacoub was born on the 16th of November in 1935 in Bilbeis, El Sharqia, Egypt to Coptic Christian family, and spent his childhood moving around a number of different small towns.
-His father was a surgeon, who later worked in public health.
-He died in 1958.
-Yacoub later recalled that both his father and the death of his youngest aunt at age 22 years from an uncorrected mitral stenosis during childbirth inspired him to study medicine and cardiology, saying that “this young woman would not have died if we had had access to facilities which were then available in a few centres around the world”.
+Magdi Habib Yacoub was born on 16 November 1935 in Bilbeis, El Sharqia, Egypt to a Coptic Christian family, and spent his childhood moving around a number of different small towns.
+His father was a surgeon who later worked in public health and died in 1958.
+Yacoub later recalled that both his father and the death of his youngest aunt, who was just 22 years old and died from uncorrected mitral stenosis during childbirth, inspired him to study medicine and cardiology.
+He recalled, "This young woman would not have died if we had had access to facilities which were then available in a few centres around the world."

 At the age of 15, he entered the University of Cairo College of Medicine with a scholarship.

 Early surgical career

-In 1957, Yacoub graduated in medicine from Cairo University and completed two years of residencies in surgery.
-In 1961 or 1962 he moved to Britain to study for his fellowship while working under Sir Russell Brock, consultant surgeon at Guy's Hospital.
+In 1957, Yacoub graduated in medicine from Cairo University and completed two years of medical residency in surgery.
+In 1961 or 1962, he moved to Britain to continue a fellowship under Sir Russell Brock, consultant surgeon at Guy's Hospital.